 The BPO industry has ballooned quickly -- too quickly perhaps for some managers.
 To satisfy increasing demands, CEOs and managers became too focused on revenue, performance and output.
 All too often, they end up pushing down the welfare of their employees to the bottom of their list of priorities.

-Employee engagement in the BPO Industry is more than about distributing gift certificates, giving away freebies, or getting them VIP access to the hottest parties in town.
+Employee engagement in the BPO Industry is more than about distributing gift certificates, giving away freebies, or getting your millennial call center agents VIP access to the hottest parties in town.
 It's about making agents feel valued and appreciated, and giving them the opportunities to advance in their careers and to improve their social and economic well-being.

 Rethink Staffing can attest to the superlative outcomes that employee engagement brings.
 The Agent Bill of Rights similarly aims to increase employee engagement as other textbook managerial approaches.
 It has indeed resulted to optimal performance: lower daily absenteeism rate, lower annual attrition rate, greater productivity, and better quality of work.